Onsite Course

 Then the trainer introduces the SMART Assessment Tool and explains the decision for the methods.
 Then time is allowed for questions and answers.
 After 30 minutes – 15 minute break.

-training content in order to develop it and suit more to actual needs.
+The follow-up activities function is not only gaining information of how the trainers utilize the knowledge they acquired during the course but it provides experimental information about the training content in order to develop it and suit more to actual needs.
 In this session the trainer highlights the follow-up as an important tool of achieving real impact and discusses the functions and practical tools of follow-up.

 At the end of the session the trainer sums up functions, methods and tools of follow-up, then gives a few recommendations of what to do and what to avoid (do-s and don’t-s).
 (60 minutes)